Amy Buntin's three-run, walk-off homer gives Irish 5-3 win at Melissa Cook Stadium.

 HONORS AND AWARDS: 2014 NFCA Mid-Atlantic Region Coaching Staff of the Year 2013 BIG EAST Coaching Staff of the Year 2011 BIG EAST Coaching Staff of the Year 2004 NFCA Mideast Region Coaching Staff of the Year 2004 BIG EAST Coaching Staff of the Year 2002 NFCA Mideast Region Coaching Staff of the Year 2002 BIG EAST Coaching Staff of the Year

-Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 13th year of work with the Notre Dame softball program.
+Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 14th year as an assistant coach with the Notre Dame softball program.

-A key member of the 2002, 2004, 2011 and 2013 BIG EAST Coaching Staff of the Year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.
+A key member of three National Fastpitch Coaches Association (NFCA) regional and four BIG EAST Conference coaching staffs of the year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.

 Under Ganeff's tutelage, Buntin was named to the 2012 NFCA All-America second team, the 21st All-America honor in program history.
 Buntin led the Irish with a .360 batting average and 60 RBI, and posted a .990 fielding percentage behind the dish as a junior.